-relating to the occupation of ground formerly belonging to the Chinese imperial they are already convinced, can never be customs in order to provide accommodations for the legations says: German legation owned its building. simply saked for compensation, which was he shall demonstrate by a materially inspontaneously granted.
-Marquis Salvado creased vote that he has a chance of elec-Raggio, (Italian Minister in Pekin), made tion or a republican senatorial caucus is sure that the land necessary for the Italian convened.
-It is said that when the delelegation did not belong to Sir Robert Hart, gation leaves Rosewater it will be divided, INTRODUCES MANY outh Dakota House Committee Wants No Board of Embalmers.
+German legation owned its building.
+Robert Hart did not oppose, but simply asked for compensation, which was he shall demonstrate by a materially inspontaneously granted.
+Marquis Salvado Raggio, (Italian Minister in Pekin), made tion or a republican senatorial caucus is ure that the land necessary for the Italian convened.
+It is said that when the delelegation did not belong to Sir Robert Hart, gation leaves Rosewater it will be divided, for a ballot or two, between Mercer, Judge but to the Chinese customs."

+INTRODUCES MANY South Dakota House Committee Wants

+No Board of Em-